Budget 2020 caregiver initiatives

 The majority of caregivers have provided continuous care for children and young people through Alert Levels 4 and 3, with very limited access to respite care or their wider support networks.

-COVID-19 has put additional financial pressures on many caregiving households, with increased costs for power, internet, groceries and entertainment.
-They've also told us through our pulse surveys that they need need extra support.
+COVID-19 has also put additional financial pressures on many caregiving households, with increased costs for power, internet, groceries and entertainment.

 I’m really pleased this Budget is putting money right where it’s needed - directly into the hands of those in our communities keeping New Zealand’s most at risk children safe.

-The increase in the Foster Care Allowance will support caregivers to meet increased costs of caring for children through the recovery phase and beyond.
+The increase in the Foster Care Allowance will support caregivers to meet their increased costs through recovery phase and beyond.

-We also want our caregivers to be able to take a break if they need it, without any loss of financial security.
-With the additional funding, caregivers will be able to continue to receive the Foster Care Allowance for longer while their child is in respite care.
+We also want our caregivers to be able to take a break if they need it, and with the additional funding they can now do this without any loss of financial security.

 Alongside these financial boosts, our teams will continue to support caregivers closely over the coming weeks and months.
 This will include making sure every caregiver has a support plan in place to help them meet the needs of children and young people in their care.